ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.

+      - If you just wanna see how 6dof head tracking feels I would recommend instaling the free game Quake http://www.quakevr.com/ which currently deliveres the best experience for GearVR/Carrdboard.
+I hope to deliver you a better tracking experience soon but for now the Quake game is better.

 # Software Description: